MasWag/FalCAuN/README.md

 The requirements for the core module of FalCAuN are as follows.

 - Java 17
+  - LearnLib 0.18 requires Java 11 or later; we use Java 17 for compatibility.
 - Maven
 - LTSMin 3.1.0
   - This is not officially released yet.